-There are a number of well-known examples of collaboratively maintained open datasets, including OpenStreetMap, Wikidata, Wikipedia and MusicBrainz.
+There are several well-known examples of collaboratively maintained open datasets, including OpenStreetMap, Wikidata, Wikipedia and MusicBrainz.

 Each of these projects supports a rich data ecosystem that includes startups, SMEs and larger commercial organisations.
-There are also a number of smaller sector-specific datasets that are use shared curation and management of data to help maintain important data assets.
+There are also several smaller sector-specific datasets that are use shared curation and management of data to help maintain important data assets.

-In this project we’ll be creating a library of design patterns of the mechanisms used by collaborative platforms to ensure quality and structure.
-These design patterns will help guide public and private sector organisations to benefit from the approaches.
+In this project we created a library of design patterns of the mechanisms used by collaborative platforms to ensure quality and structure.
+These design patterns help guide public and private sector organisations to benefit from the approaches.

 This work is part of a three-year innovation programme, running to March 2020 with a funding profile of £2m each year from Innovate UK, the UK’s innovation agency.